Find Grad Schools

 19 Yearly Graduations

 The 10th most popular school in the country for communication & journalism majors who are seeking their graduate certificate is University of Minnesota - Twin Cities.
 Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 19 people received their graduate certificate in communication & journalism from UMN Twin Cities.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
-Data shows that UMN Twin Cities graduates that hold this degree go on to make a median salary of $42,081.
+About 47% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #11